 Batman: I did!

 Joker: I know.
 And I love you for it.

 But Batman has a purpose.
-He has a perpetual, endless, twisted game to play, with a partner who will always play it.
+He has a perpetual, endless, twisted game with a partner who will always play it.

-And that’s what makes this quote so deep – Joker does truly need batman to live.
-So when Batman finally breaks (and breaks Joker’s neck) Joker’s life is literally over.
+And that’s what makes this quote so deep – Joker truly needs Batman to live.
+So when Batman finally breaks (and breaks Joker’s neck), Joker’s life is over.
 So he basks in the glory of finally breaking Batman and then twists his neck to off himself.

 I told you it was dark!